andsontan/xpiks/BUILD.md

 ***Additional requirements***

-In some cases you neet to install `libcurl-devel`, `hunspell-devel`, `quazip-devel` packages (they can have slightly different names in your distribution) if it is not installed as a build requirement.
+In some cases you neet to install `libcurl-devel`, `hunspell-devel`, `quazip-devel`, `libexiv-devel` packages (they can have slightly different names in your distribution) if it is not installed as a build requirement.

 ***Debian package build***